Frequently Asked Questions

 - Will my feedback be considered even though the department has a preferred design?

 All feedback received regarding the current proposed concept design will be forwarded on to the project team for review and consideration.

 This feedback is important and will help inform the refinement of the design and the roll out of construction.
-The Department of Planning, Transport and Infrastructure (DPTI) will continue to liaise with the community as the design is developed.
+The Department of Infrastructure and Transport (DIT) will continue to liaise with the community as the design is developed.
 All feedback and concerns will be considered as part of the detailed design process to identify outcomes that deliver on the project’s objectives, whilst balancing the needs of the various stakeholders, as much as practically possible.